gitbls/pistrong/README.md

     * `/etc/swanctl/iptables.pistrong` required iptables addition.
 See Firewall Considerations section below
     * `/etc/swanctl/swanctl.piStrongInstall` copy of swanctl.conf for future reference if needed

+If you know that your distro is carrying strongSwan 5.8.0 or greater, and it has been built with --enable-systemd, you can install strongSwan from your distro and skip the download, preconf, make, and install phases.
+That is, you'll only need to do the preqreq and postconf phases.

 Use `InstallPiStrong postconf` if you install strongSwan with some other mechanism and want to use pistrong to manage your CA and user/device Certs.

 ## Firewall Considerations